RobinFlaks/exam/README.md

 - B
   - [ ] The server should have separate API paths for customers getting data and admins adding/removing items (checks to ensure that only admins can add/remove items should be enforced)
 - A
-  - [ ] a Chat system (based on WebSockets) should be provided where a cusomer can chat with an employee
+  - [ ] a Chat system (based on WebSockets) should be provided where a customer can chat with an employee
   - [ ] A customer can create an order specifying a time/place where they want a delivery, and how many portions of each dish they select.
   - extra: